bnb-chain/bnb-chain.github.io/docs/migration/non-evm-chains/solana/architecture-comparison.md

 Ethereum is considered the pioneer of blockchain platforms offering developers the option of developing decentralized applications (dApps) through the use of smart contracts.
 However, with obstacles like high gas cost and scalability issues, several other blockchain platforms offering better features to users have emerged.
 Amongst the most popular Layer-1 blockchains are BNB Chain and Solana.

 BNB Chain has since garnered immense popularity and is now the largest smart contract-powered blockchain network as it provides users with speed, security, scalability, and innovative features.
-BNB Chain comprises two parts, the Beacon Chain (BC) and the BNB Smart Chain (BSC).
+BNB Chain comprises two parts, the BNB Beacon Chain (BC) and the BNB Smart Chain (BSC).
 BSC offers dApp development, is Ethereum Virtual Machine (EVM) compatible and uses the EVM for smart contract execution.
 This means that all of the tools and infrastructure compatible with the Ethereum network can also be used with the BSC network.
 Also, porting projects onto BSC from other EVM-based chains is possible.

 On the other hand, one of the most popular non-EVM-based blockchain networks is the Solana blockchain.
 By being non-EVM based, this means that Solana has its own set of token standards, dev tools, infrastructure, etc., for dApp development.
 This also means that the majority of the Ethereum-compliant tools and standards cannot be used on the Solana network.
 Solana initially gained good traction in the Web3 ecosystem, though it also faced incidents of non-availability, scalability, and security issues, leading some projects to consider other options available in the market such as BNB Chain.